 COMP 480.
 INTERNSHIP IN COMPUTER SCIENCE.
 Students earn academic credit for field experience that allows them to use their computer skills under the supervision of a cooperating entity.
 A maximum of six credit hours may be applied toward the major.
-Prerequisites: Junior standing and permission of the department chair.
-Semester course, one to six hours.
+Junior standing and permission of the department chair are required.

 COMP 499.
 HONORS IN COMPUTER SCIENCE.
 A course for qualified junior or senior students who are interested in an advanced computer-science experience.
 The course has a significant research component, including system development, review of literature, and writing.
 Topics change with each offering depending on the interests of the faculty member teaching the course.
 Prerequisite: Permission of the instructor and department chair.
-Semester course, one, two, or three hours.

-DEPARTMENT OF ECONOMICS
+DEPARTMENT OF ECONOMICS AND SOCIOLOGY

-Dr. Herbener, Chair; Dr. Ritenour.
-Adjunct: Dr. Hendrickson.
+Dr. Herbener, Chair; Dr. W. Anderson, Dr. Ayers, Dr. Fuller, Dr. R. Graham, Dr. Ritenour.
+Adjunct: Dr. Bradley, Dr. Hendrickson.
+Additional Instructional Faculty: Dr. Klenowski.